What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead - Local News 8

 The shooting suspect, a teenage student, was also found dead at the scene, according to the police chief.
 A law enforcement source tells CNN the suspect was a 17-year-old female and is believed to have died from a self-inflicted gunshot wound.

-Police will hold another press conference at 9:30 p.m.
+Police will hold a fourth news conference at 9:30 p.m.
 ET in which they hope to share more information about the suspect, the police chief said.

 “Today truly is a sad day for Madison and for our country.
 It is a day that I believe will live in our collective minds for a very, very long time,” Barnes said during a news conference earlier Monday.